 - If you run into issues, double-check the server address, your credentials, and whether the VPN type is allowed on your network.
 Some corporate networks require you to install a certificate or use a specific sign-in method.

 Tip: If you’re traveling and need quick access to your company’s resources, reach out to your IT department to confirm the exact settings before you land.
 A small mismatch in server address or protocol can stall your connection.
-Urban vpn para edge
+Is hotspot shield a vpn and how it stacks up for privacy, speed, and streaming in 2026

 Use cases: when to use built-in Windows VPN vs third-party options